Towards the merger of Hawking radiating black holes: Towards the merger of radiating black holes

 Let us consider the binary black holes with raidii $r_M=2M$ and $r_m=2m$, where $M$ and $m$ ($M\geq m$) are the masses of the black holes.
 The black holes still evaporate to future infinity $\mathcal{I}^+$.
 Meanwhile, they can also exchange Hawking radiation between themselves.
 The radiation from the past horizon $\mathcal{H}^-$ of one of the holes can go to the future horizon $\mathcal{H}^+$ of the other hole.
 During this process, the radiation is not always redshifted, but is first redshifted near the starting hole and then blueshifted near the ending hole.
 There should be a turning point for this redshift-blueshift transition on each trajectory in between the two holes.
 The locations of the turning points should change as the binary system evolves.
 The total redshift effect on a light ray from one horizon to the other is a competing result of the redshift effects around the two holes (notice that the redshift factors may be modified in the binary system) since the redshift factor of one of the holes serves as the blueshift factor for the other hole.

 As we shall discuss in detail below, the counter effects can make the Hawking radiation exchanged between black holes more important than the radiation to infinity.
 For the thermal radiation, we determine the radiation flux by comparing the temperatures, which are more conveniently measured at the turning points (or surface).
-Since the redshift factors of the two black holes are truncated by each other, the local temperatures observed at a turning point should be larger than the one observed at infinity.
+Since the redshift factors of the two black holes are truncated by each other\footnote{For a single black hole, the redshift factor varies from 1 to infinity as $r$ decreases from infinity to the horizon radius.
+In the presence of a companion hole, it can only vary from a value larger than 1 to infinity as $r$ decreases from the turning point to the horizon radius.}, the local temperatures observed at a turning point should be larger than the one observed at infinity.
 They will be large when the separation of two holes becomes very small.

 The exchange of Hawking radiation between black holes will induce the evolution of the black hole parameters, like the masses and spins.
 The thermal particles radiated from one hole can carry some portions of mass and angular momentum away to the other hole.
 This causes the mass and angular momentum transfer between the black holes, which results in the time-varying parameters according to the first law of mechanics.